spacecatpixel/lokidocs/docs/LokiServices/Messenger/public_channel_setup.md

-# Loki Messenger Public Channel Setup
+# Session Public Channel Setup

-An express REST API for serving persistence history public chat rooms for Loki Messenger.
+An express REST API for serving persistence history public chat rooms for Session.
 These channels are not limited in size as they are hosted by your own server.
 Please be aware these are PUBLIC channels and sensitive private information should not be shared in this group format.

-It's run by 2 daemons, the platform servers providing an ADN standard REST API and another with Loki Messenger specific behaviors (crypto-key registration and enhanced moderation functions).
+It's run by 2 daemons, the platform servers providing an ADN standard REST API and another with Session specific behaviors (crypto-key registration and enhanced moderation functions).

 ## Requirements:
 - VPS